ogradyc01/GoldenCheetah/Options:-Overview.md

 1. General

 General setting of Golden Cheetah.
-More details see: [General] (http://github.com/GoldenCheetah/GoldenCheetah/wiki/Options: General)
+More details: [General] (http://github.com/GoldenCheetah/GoldenCheetah/wiki/Options: General)

+2. Athlete

+Athlete specific settings - configured for your currently active athlete.
+More details: [Athlete] (http://github.com/GoldenCheetah/GoldenCheetah/wiki/Options: Athlete)

+3. Passwords

+TBC: Data of this view is stored per Athlete

+Athlete specific definition of websites and passwords for data upload and download.
+More details: [Passwords] (http://github.com/GoldenCheetah/GoldenCheetah/wiki/Options: Passwords)

+4. Appearance

+General settings on font, colors and style GoldenCheetah is using in it' UI.
+More details: [Appearance] (http://github.com/GoldenCheetah/GoldenCheetah/wiki/Options: Appearance)

+5. Data Fields

+General settings on font, colors and style GoldenCheetah is using in it' UI.
+More details: [Appearance] (http://github.com/GoldenCheetah/GoldenCheetah/wiki/Options: Appearance)